Exploring Prophetic Mysteries

 Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him, that you not be quickly shaken from your composure or be disturbed by either by a spirit or a message or a letter as if from us, to the effect that the day of the Lord has come.
 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, who opposes and exalts himself above every so-called god ad object of worship so that he takes his seat in the temple of God, displaying himself as being God.
 II Thessalonians 2:1-4

-A list of some of the events that are prophesied to take place before the Coming and Rapture:
+A list of some of the events that were prophesied to take place before the Appearing and Rapture:

 1. Peter would live into old age (John 21:18)

-8. The Temple will have to be rebuilt for the Abomination of Desolation to take place, which means that the Jews will have to be in control of the Temple Mount, which means that the Jews would have to return to the land of Israel and secure sovereignty over Jerusalem (Matthew 24:15)
+10. The Temple will have to be rebuilt for the Abomination of Desolation to take place, which means that the Jews will have to be in control of the Temple Mount, which means that the Jews would have to return to the land of Israel and secure sovereignty over Jerusalem (Matthew 24:15), which didn’t happen until 1967.

 Christians will be kept from tribulation and suffering?